michaelb7136/michaelb7136/_posts/2018-12-21-Michael-Bayless-final-submission.md

 ## Describe your program

-This program is about manipulating a data set that I chose.
+This program's purpose is to manipulate a data set that I chose.

 ## Current output